TeamOpenFIRE/OpenFIRE-Firmware/README.md

    * Optional: **SSD1306-based I2C (2wire/4pin) 128x64 OLED display** for visual UI and life/ammo counter feedback support.
 [AliExpress (International)](https://www.aliexpress.us/item/3256806186748120.html)

 ## Installation:
-Grab the latest *.UF2* binary for your respective board from the releases page (TODO), and drag'n'drop the file to your microcontroller while booted into Bootloader mode; the RP2040 is automatically mounted like this when no program is loaded, but it can be forced into this mode by holding BOOTSEL while plugging it into the computer - it will appear as a removable storage device called **RPI-RP2**.
+Grab the latest *.UF2* binary for your respective board [from the releases page](https://github.com/TeamOpenFIRE/OpenFIRE-Firmware/releases), and drag'n'drop the file to your microcontroller while booted into Bootloader mode; the RP2040 is automatically mounted like this when no program is loaded, but it can be forced into this mode by holding BOOTSEL while plugging it into the computer - it will appear as a removable storage device called **RPI-RP2**.

 ## Additional information
 [Check out the enclosed instruction book!](SamcoEnhanced/README.md) For developers, consult the README files in `libraries` for more information on library functionality.